chiragpuniyanii/cs-cart-setup/readme.md

 ### Step 8: Enable Site, Disable Default Site, and Restart Apache ###

-Enable the CS-Cart site:
+**Enable the CS-Cart site:**

-bash
-Copy code
    sudo a2ensite cscart.conf
    Disable the default Apache site:

-bash
-Copy code
    sudo a2dissite 000-default.conf
    Restart Apache to apply the changes:

-bash
-Copy code
    sudo systemctl restart apache2

 ### Step 9: Install MySQL and Create Database ###
-Install MySQL Server:
+**Install MySQL Server:**

-bash
-Copy code
    sudo apt install mysql-server -y
-Log in to MySQL and configure it:
+##Log in to MySQL and configure it:

-bash
-Copy code
    sudo mysql
    ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'your_password';
    CREATE DATABASE cscart_db;
    CREATE USER 'cscart_user'@'localhost' IDENTIFIED BY 'your_password';
    GRANT ALL PRIVILEGES ON cscart_db.* TO 'cscart_user'@'localhost';
    FLUSH PRIVILEGES;
    EXIT;

 ### Step 10: Install PHP SOAP Extension ###

-Install the SOAP extension for PHP:
+**Install the SOAP extension for PHP:**

-bash
-Copy code
    sudo apt install php8.2-soap -y sudo systemctl restart apache2

 ### Step 11: Access CS-Cart ###

-Open your browser and navigate to your EC2 instance's public IP address (e.g., http://your_ec2_public_ip/).
-You should see the CS-Cart installation page.
+**Open your browser and navigate to your EC2 instance's public IP address (e.g., http://your_ec2_public_ip/).
+You should see the CS-Cart installation page.**

 Follow the installation steps on the web interface: